 Leopards- Panthera Pardus

-Please note that leopards prefer wooded and rocky habitations thus, rarely seen due to their secretive and solitary nature.
+Behaviors: Leopards prefer wooded and rocky habitats.
+Therefore, they’re rarely seen due to their secretive and solitary nature.

 Serval Cats- Leptailurus Serval

 A Serval Cat is a wild Cat native to Africa.

 Physical appearance: Serval Cats are slender, medium-sized cats with about 54-62cm shoulder height, weighing approximately 9-18kg.